Jones-Robert-M/Literature-Review/README.md

 ## Features

 -   **Fetch Papers**: Fetches papers from arXiv and Semantic Scholar.
+-   **First-Order Sub-Search**: Automatically performs a sub-search on articles referenced by the initial query (requires Semantic Scholar API Key).
 -   **In-depth Analysis**: Performs sentiment analysis, clustering, and ranking of papers.
+-   **Corpus Summary**: Generates a textual summary of the entire aggregated corpus of abstracts.
 -   **Visualizations**: Generates word clouds and network graphs to visualize the relationships between papers.
+Node sizes in the network graph correspond to the number of papers in each cluster, and the plot is designed for better visual appeal.
--   **Summarization**: Uses a local summarization model to summarize the abstracts of the top papers.
+-   **Local Summarization**: Uses a local summarization model to summarize the abstracts of the top papers.
 -   **Extensible**: Easily extensible to support other data sources and analysis methods.

 ## Getting Started